ferid333/SecureFiles/README.md

 Navigate to the project folder and open `index.html` in your browser.
 ---

+## **Desktop Version**
+For the desktop version of SecureFiles, you can refer to the dedicated [desktop version instructions here](Desktop_README.md).
+This version uses Python and the `tkinter` library to provide the same encryption and decryption functionality but in a desktop environment.

+---

 ## **Contributing**
 Contributions are welcome!
 To contribute:
 1. Fork the repository.